THE PUNJAB SOUND SYSTEMS (REGULATION) ACT 2015

 (2) Subject to subsection (2) of section 3, a person may use:

-(a) one external sound system at a place of worship for the purpose of Azan, Arabic Khutba delivered on a Friday or on Eid prayers, announcement of death of a person, lost or found a thing or a person; or
+[(a) not more than four external sound systems at a place of worship for the purpose of Azan and durood-e-pak either before or after Azan, Arabic Khutba delivered on a Friday or on Eid prayers, announcement of death of a person, lost or found a thing or a person; or]

 (b) an external sound system at a public place and during reasonable hours with the prior permission of the Government or an officer authorized by the Government and the use of such sound system is in accord with the conditions mentioned in such permission.